peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Random_Points_Inside_a_Ball_or_Shell></a>
 ### Random Points Inside a Ball or Shell

-To generate, uniformly at random, an N-dimensional point inside an N-dimensional ball of radius R, either&mdash;
+To generate, uniformly at random, an N-dimensional point inside an N-dimensional ball, centered at the origin, of radius R, either&mdash;

 - follow the pseudocode in `RandomPointInHypersphere`, except replace `Norm(ret)` with `sqrt( S - ln(RNDU01ZeroExc()))`, where `S` is the sum of squares of the numbers in `ret`, or
 - generate a vector (list) of N `RNDNUMRANGE(-R, R)` random numbers<sup>[**(30)**](#Note30)</sup> until its _norm_ is R or less (see the [**appendix**](#Appendix)),

 although the former method "may ... be slower" "in practice", according to a [**MathWorld article**](http://mathworld.wolfram.com/BallPointPicking.html), which was the inspiration for the two methods given here.

-To generate, uniformly at random, a point inside an N-dimensional spherical shell (a hollow ball) with inner radius A and outer radius B (where A is less than B), either&mdash;
+To generate, uniformly at random, a point inside an N-dimensional spherical shell (a hollow ball), centered at the origin, with inner radius A and outer radius B (where A is less than B), either&mdash;
 - generate, uniformly at random, a point for a ball of radius B until the norm of that point is A or greater (see the [**appendix**](#Appendix)), or
 - generate, uniformly at random, a point on the surface of an N-dimensional hypersphere with radius equal to `pow(RNDNUMRANGE(pow(A, N), pow(B, N)), 1.0 / N)`<sup>[**(31)**](#Note31)</sup>.